chef/chef-web-docs/content/glossary.md

 : A definition is code that is reused across recipes, similar to a compile-time macro, and is defined in a cookbook.
 Definitions are not recommended for new users and Custom Resources should be written for reusable code instead.

-Delivered

-: A Workflow stage.
-Delivered is the final stage of the pipeline, what it means for your system is up to you.
-It could mean deploying the change so that it is live and receiving production traffic, or it might mean publishing a set of artifacts so they are accessible for your customers.

 environment

 : An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra Server.